 Program Curriculum in Seasons

 The Seasons program implements a curriculum that is tailored specifically for this age group so that they can experience the same amount of success as our adolescent programs in the challenging wilderness environment.
 To supplement the wilderness therapy experience we integrate Expressive Arts therapy, and high ropes challenge courses including a zip line.
-Our students have even had the opportunity to build and use a primitive pottery kiln at our base camp facility.
-Beginning this year we will be implementing Neurofeedback into the curriculum.

 Why Choose our Wilderness Programming